Freddie Steward

-Freddie Nicholas Overbury Steward (born 5 December 2000) is an English professional rugby union player who primarily plays fullback for Leicester Tigers in the English Premiership.
-He has also represented England at international level, having made his test debut against the United States during the 2021 Summer Internationals.
-Steward has previously played for clubs such as Ampthill in the past.
+Freddie Nicholas Overbury Steward (born 5 December 2000) is an English professional rugby union player who plays as a fullback for Premiership Rugby club Leicester Tigers and the England national team.

-Youth rugby
+Early life

-Steward started playing rugby at Swaffham RFC, but at ten year's old he moved to Holt RFC as Swaffham's age group folded.
+Steward started playing rugby at Swaffham RFC, but at ten years old he moved to Holt RFC as Swaffham's age group folded.
 He initially played fly half, before moving to inside centre at Norwich School and settling at full back at 16.
 Steward came through the Leicester Tigers academy.

-Career

-Professional career
+Club career

 Steward made his senior debut as a replacement on 26 January 2019 in a 47–20 defeat to Northampton Saints at Franklin's Gardens in the Premiership Rugby Cup.
 Two weeks later Steward was back playing for Leicester's under-18 side as they won a second successive league title.

 Steward was a late call-up to the bench on 8 March 2019 to make his Premiership Rugby debut as a replacement in a 32–5 defeat to Sale Sharks at the AJ Bell Stadium.
 His first appearance at Welford Road was in a Premiership Rugby Cup on 27 September 2019 against Exeter Chiefs.
 Steward scored his first try for Leicester in a 2019-20 European Rugby Challenge Cup against Calvisano.

 Steward was highlighted as one of the potential breakout players in the 2019-20 Premiership Rugby season by Rugbypass.

+He started the 2022 Premiership Rugby final as Tigers beat Saracens 15–12.
+On his first match for Leicester of the 2022-23 Premiership Rugby season, Steward scored a hat-trick in the 250th East Midlands derby as Leicester beat Northampton 41–21.
+On 28 September 2022, Steward extended his contract at Leicester.
+Steward made his 100th appearance for Leicester on 11 January 2025 in a Champions Cup match against Ulster at Welford Road.